Lactalis: A Global Dairy Industry Leader

 Important Company Events

-• South African Ventures: The purchase of the Cremora creamer business from Nestlé marked a significant expansion in Africa.
+• South African Ventures: The purchase of the Cremora creamer business from Nestlé marked a significant expansion effort in Africa.

 • Controversies: Allegations of questionable pricing practices in Galicia have attracted scrutiny.